-The son of a semi-professional soccer player, Nash grew up in a family of athletes.
-"I was born into soccer.
+The son of a semi-professional soccer player, Nash grew up in a family of athletes: "I was born into soccer.
 My first word was goal."
 Soon after Steve's birth, his family settled in British Columbia.
 Steve developed a real talent for soccer but also loved lacrosse, rugby and hockey.
 In eighth grade, he discovered basketball, and as a student at St. Michael's University School he worked on his game non-stop.
 "I was lucky that I went to a new school with a lot of kids who liked to play basketball."
 In his senior year, he averaged 21.3 points, 9.1 rebounds and 11.2 assists, leading St. Michael's to the provincials.

 In Nash's four seasons with the Santa Clara Broncos, the team made three NCAA appearances, and he was twice named West Coast Conference Player of the Year.
 In 1993, Nash was tapped to play for the national team, winning a bronze medal at the Canada Games and a silver medal at the World University Games.
-Nash is grateful for the opportunity that Santa Clara head coach Dick Davey gave him to play NCAA Division I basketball.
-"I couldn't have gone to a more perfect university for me.
+Nash is grateful for the opportunity that Santa Clara head coach Dick Davey gave him to play NCAA Division I basketball: "I couldn't have gone to a more perfect university for me.
 I owe so much to my experience there."

 After graduating with a degree in sociology, Nash entered the NBA draft in 1996 and was drafted 15th overall to the Phoenix Suns.
-He was soon trade to the Dallas Mavericks (1998) and made his first NBA All-star appearance in his third season.
+He was soon traded to the Dallas Mavericks and made his first NBA All-star appearance in his third season.
 In Dallas, Nash quickly made a name for himself as one of the best point guards in the NBA.

 At the 2000 Olympic Games in Sydney, Nash captained his team to wins over Spain and Yugoslavia, before suffering an emotional loss to France in the quarterfinals.

 After the 2003-04 season, Nash became a free agent and retuned to the Phoenix Suns, where he is credited with helping to turn around a team with a losing record.
 At the end of the 2007-08 season, he had an 89.7 percent shooting average (third best in NBA history), and a 43.1 percent career shooting average (fifth best in league history).
-A two-time Most Valuable Player winner, Nash is only the second point guard to win the MVP award multiple times and the third guard in NBA history to earn back-to-back MVP's.
-Nash loves to play basketball.
-"It feels good every morning when I wake up to set goals for myself that make me feel good to go to bed at night.
+A two-time Most Valuable Player winner, Nash is only the second point guard to win the MVP award multiple times and the third guard in NBA history to earn back-to-back MVPs.
+Nash loves to play basketball: "It feels good every morning when I wake up to set goals for myself that make me feel good to go to bed at night.
 That's really the theme of it for me."

 As a professional athlete, Steve Nash knows he has the ability to make a positive impact on the lives of others.
 In 2001, he founded the Steve Nash Foundation, focusing on the needs of underserved children in Arizona, British Columbia and Paraguay.

-On March 21, 2015, Nash announced his retirement from the NBA, "I will likely never play basketball again.
+On March 21, 2015, Nash announced his retirement from the NBA: "I will likely never play basketball again.
 It’s bittersweet.
 I already miss the game deeply, but I’m also really excited to learn to do something else.
 This letter is for anyone who’s taken note of my career.
 At the heart of this letter, I’m speaking to kids everywhere who have no idea what the future holds or how to take charge of their place in it.
 When I think of my career, I can’t help but think of the kid with his ball, falling in love.
 That’s still what I identify with and did so throughout my entire story."